beingdeep/SendNotification/README.md

 # Send Notification Assignment Solution

 The Send Notification project is an Azure Function App that facilitates sending notifications to users by processing user notifications and sending them to a Service Bus queue.
 This project is built using Microsoft Azure Functions, Microsoft Azure Service Bus, and relies on an external database for retrieving user notifications.
-Detailed Assignment can be found here [a relative link](ASSIGNMENT.md)
+Detailed Assignment can be found [here](ASSIGNMENT.md).

 ## Table of Contents